aSamir2021/BookingTest/README.md

 Navigate to the test file: src/test/java/org/example/BookingTesting.java.

-Right-click on the testValidInputs() method and select Run 'testValidInputs'.
+Right-click on the testValidInputs() method within the class and select Run 'testValidInputs' from the context menu.

 The test will perform the full booking flow using the data defined within the test method (e.g., noOfAdults = "10", noOfChildren = "3").